-Dave Heine, current Eastern Vice-President of the NASG, shares with us his novel approach to operating on wooden tracks using battery power.
+Dave Heine, former Eastern Vice-President of the NASG, shares with us his novel approach to operating on wooden tracks using battery power.

 My interest in logging railroads made me aware of pole and wooden stringer logging roads that were used for hauling logs a short distance of a few miles.
 They were an improvement over animal power, but not as good as a road with steel rails.
 I have seen the occasional pictures of these roads, but not much about them in writing.
 The 1913 textbook "Logging" by Ralph Clement Bryant was the best technical information source I found (reprinted by the NMRA in 2008).
 I also have a strong interest in geared steam locomotives and have been wanting to build a model of a Class A Climax, which is what I had in mind when I first started this project.

 These types of railroads cannot be realistically modeled except by using "dead-rail" technology.
 If you are not familiar with this terminology, it basically means that the model locomotive carries its own power source with it, since there may not be any electricity available to the tracks.
 When tracks are made of wood, this is quite obviously a problem.
 Thanks to mobile phone technology, re-chargeable batteries are now available in a small enough package to fit inside scale locomotives.